Project Info

 Project Description

-WHALE SHARKS WERE ONCE BRUTALLY HUNTED along the shores of the Indian state of Gujarat.
-To stop this slaughter, the species (Rhincodon typus) was added to Schedule I of India’s Wild Life (Protection) Act, 1972 in May 2001, thereby according it the highest level of protection in the country.
-The Whale Shark also receives international protection due to its inclusion in Appendix II of the Convention in International Trade in Endangered Species of Fauna and Flora (CITES).
+Whale sharks were once brutally hunted along the shores of the Indian state of Gujarat.
+To stop this slaughter, the species (Rhincodon typus) was added to Schedule I of India’s Wild Life (Protection) Act, 1972 in May 2001, thereby granting it the highest level of protection in the country.
+Additionally, the Whale Shark is afforded international protection through its inclusion in Appendix II of the Convention on International Trade in Endangered Species of Fauna and Flora (CITES).

-WTI launched the widely-acclaimed Whale Shark Campaign in 2004 to spread awareness on the plight of the species and its protected status among coastal communities in Gujarat.
+WTI launched the widely acclaimed Whale Shark Campaign in 2004 to spread awareness of the plight of the species and its protected status among coastal communities in Gujarat.
 The campaign helped convert the fishermen into protectors of the fish and brought about a change in the perception and attitude of local people.

 A member of the project team deploys a satellite tag before releasing a whale shark caught in fishing nets